mtxpt/phx-fix-base/README.md

 pip3 install -r requirements.txt
 ```

-Note that `requirements.txt` does not install QuickFix for macOS with arm64 architecture
+Note that `requirements.txt` does not install QuickFIX for macOS with arm64 architecture
-as the current QuickFix version 1.15.1 has some issues and requires a patch.
+as the current QuickFIX version 1.15.1 has some issues and requires a patch.

 ## QuickFIX

-This project depends on [QuickFIX](http://www.quickfixengine.org/).
-Check their [license agreement](http://www.quickfixengine.org/LICENSE) for licensing information.
+This project depends on [QuickFIX](http://www.QuickFIXengine.org/).
+Check their [license agreement](http://www.QuickFIXengine.org/LICENSE) for licensing information.

-### Custom Build QuickFix for arm64 on macOS
+### Custom Build QuickFIX for arm64 on macOS

-Building QuickFix for Apple arm64 requires a patch.
+Building QuickFIX for Apple arm64 requires a patch.
 The following script
-automates the patch and builds QuickFix for `arm64` from source:
+automates the patch and builds QuickFIX for `arm64` from source:

 ```
-scripts/build_quickfix_arm64.sh
+scripts/build_QuickFIX_arm64.sh
 ```

 If you use `setup_all.sh` you don't have to execute this build step as it is handled by `setup_all.sh` as well.